 You may obtain your immunization record by stopping by the Health & Wellness Center during our clinic hours or you may fax us a signed Medical Release Form requesting this information 479-967-6610 fax.

 If you don't see a symptom that best describes your need for a visit, please contact our office at (479) 968-0329 to schedule your appointment.
 All women's health issues must be scheduled in person or by phone.

-You may come to the Health & Wellness Center and be triaged.
+Call the clinic at 8 am.
+We will have walk in slots available on a first call basis.
+You may also come to the Health & Wellness Center and be triaged.
 If your symptoms are emergent, we will refer you to Saint Mary's Medical Center Emergency Department or a local clinic for evaluation.

 We prefer that patients schedule appointments in advance, however, we have some appointments set aside daily for walk-ins.
 Walk-ins will be seen on a first-come, first- serve basis.
 Students are encouraged to call early to increase the likelihood of a same-day appointment.